 Grow trees on the south side of the house.
 These will offer shade from the sun in the summer, and keep your house cooler without using extra power.
 Because the leaves fall in the winter, the sun can reach the house to help to warm it, too.

 Rainwater harvesting is an efficient irrigation method, and can supply water for flushing toilets and washing clothes.

 Principle #3: Obtain a Yield

-Don’t underestimate the importance of food your life.
-We all need a variety of foods to ensure that we have enough of the essentials for our body and minds to function.
+Nobody likes going to bed with an empty stomach so don’t underestimate the importance of food in your life.
+We all need a variety of foods to ensure that we have enough of the essentials for our bodies and minds to function.

 However, food production is a huge contributor to our individual and global footprint.
 The earth is under extreme stress as it works to supply enough food for the entire population of the world.

 Traditional methods of food production are being replaced by intensive large-scale production.

 Science is being used to change nature, enabling yields to be increased.
 Many crops growing in the United States today have been genetically modified, though Europe doesn’t allow this practice.

 Are these methods the right way to solve the problem, or are they purely creating larger problems that will need to be addressed in the future?